 This program is open to citizens of any non-EU nation.
 What’s more, your family can be a part of the application.
 Eligible family members include your spouse or civil partner, and any dependent children.

 This visa is ideal for:

 - Retirees who want to live in Spain.

 - Anyone with a pension, annuity, or endowment.

 - Beneficiaries of income-producing investments.

-- Anyone who wants to live in Spain without working in Spain!
+- Anyone who can afford to live in Spain without working!

 Spain Retirement Visa

 Spain does not have a specific retirement visa.
 But, the non-lucrative visa fits the bill perfectly.

 As long as you meet the requirements, you can retire to Spain on this visa and then transition to permanent residency after five years.